klahrich/chiefhustler/content/diary/avante-logixx.md

 Avante Logixx has announced in August 2021 that its Board of Directors was considering and evaluating various strategic initiatives available to the company.
 We didn't have any updates since, I believe the strategic review is still on-going.
 I hope there won't be a sale before the price recovers.

-According to SEDI, Craig Campbell owns 3.07M shares of the company.
-Fairfax Financial Holdings owns 8.2M shares.
+According to SEDI, Craig Campbell owns 3.07M shares of the company. <span style="background-color: #FEDDAA;">Fairfax Financial Holdings owns 8.2M shares following a [Debentures Offering](https://www.avantelogixx.com/Avante+Logixx+Announces+Closing+of+First+Tranche+of+Convertible+Debentures+Offering+with+Fairfax+Financial+Holdings+Limited) in Nov 2019</span>.
 Mounouchos, Emmanuel (the founder of Avante Logixx) is the biggest shareholder with more than 13M shares.
 [George Rossolatos](https://www.linkedin.com/in/rossolatos/?originalSubdomain=ca), the previous CEO, also owns a lot of shares & options.

+Sam Duboc is the Chairman of the Board at Avante Logixx, albeit not a big shareholder.
+The guy is a seasoned business executive.
+He is, among other things, Executive Chair at MindBeacon, which was [recently acquired](https://www.newswire.ca/news-releases/cloudmd-to-acquire-mindbeacon-one-of-north-america-s-leading-clinically-validated-icbt-solutions-892080004.html) by CloudMD (at 50% premium).

-As at September 30, 2021, there were 21,192,004 common shares issued and outstanding.
+As at September 30, 2021, there were 21,192,004 common shares of XX.V issued and outstanding.